JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-04-15-paligemma-2-mix.md

 ## Image Segmentation with VLMs

 VLMs enhance traditional image segmentation by enabling open-vocabulary segmentation through textual instructions, moving away from closed-set methods that rely on predefined categories.
 By merging text and image data into a common feature space, these models reduce adaptation costs and excel at tasks like referring expression segmentation.
-For example, a user might prompt the model to “segment the cat sitting on the chair”, and the VLM would identify and segment the pixels corresponding to that specific cat.
+For example, a user might prompt the model to *“segment the cat sitting on the chair”*, and the VLM would identify and segment the pixels corresponding to that specific cat.

 To achieve this, VLMs harness visual features from encoders like CNNs or Vision Transformers, using cross-attention to focus on image regions relevant to the text.
 Some models are fine-tuned to produce bounding boxes or segmentation masks directly, and careful prompting guides them to accurately segment based on the integrated understanding of visual content and language.

 ## Image Segmentation the PaliGemma 2 Way

-Earlier, in Figure 1 we saw that PaliGemma 2’s architecture combines a Transformer decoder based on the Gemma 2 language model with a Vision Transformer image encoder initialised from SigLIP-So400m/14.
-The SigLIP encoder divides input images into 14x14 pixel patches to generate “soft tokens” that capture spatial relationships.
+Earlier, in **Figure 1** we saw that PaliGemma 2’s architecture combines a Transformer decoder based on the Gemma 2 language model with a Vision Transformer image encoder initialised from SigLIP-So400m/14.
+The SigLIP encoder divides input images into `14x14` pixel patches to generate “soft tokens” that capture spatial relationships.
 Then, a linear projection layer is used to map the visual tokens into the same dimensional space as the input embeddings of the Gemma 2 language model.
 This projection ensures that the visual information can be seamlessly combined with textual information for processing by the language model.

 The Gemma 2 language model functions as the decoder, processing concatenated image tokens and text tokens to produce autoregressive text output, predicting one token at a time based on the preceding context.
 To enhance its capabilities for vision-language tasks, PaliGemma extends the vocabulary of the standard Gemma tokenizer (having 256,000 tokens) with additional special tokens.
-These include 1024 tokens representing coordinates in a normalised image space, denoted as <loc0000> through <loc1023>, and another 128 tokens, <seg000> through <seg127>, which are codewords used for a lightweight referring-expression segmentation vector-quantized approach.
+These include 1024 tokens representing coordinates in a normalised image space, denoted as `<loc0000>` through `<loc1023>`, and another 128 tokens, `<seg000>` through `<seg127>`, which are codewords used for a lightweight referring-expression segmentation vector-quantized approach.

 ### Segmentation Output

 When processing a segmentation prompt, PaliGemma 2 mix produces a sequence that begins with four location tokens defining the bounding box for the segmented object.
 These four tokens specify the bounding box coordinates in the normalized image space.
 This is followed by 16 segmentation tokens, which can be decoded via a learned codebook into a binary segmentation mask confined within the identified region.
 Below is an example output:

 ```text